realtimebrainscanner/brainscanner/readme.md

  - OpenViBE [http://openvibe.inria.fr/downloads/](http://openvibe.inria.fr/downloads/).
 Replace the default OpenViBE Acquisition Server config file with the one supplied in this folder.
 Otherwise make sure that the driver settings are correct every time the OpenViBE Acquisition Server is started.
 To replace the file move *openvibe-acquisition-server.conf* to *C:\Users\[username]\AppData\Roaming\openvibe*
  <!-- - Lab streaming layer []() -->
  - Clone or download this repository
+ - Install PsychoPy (http://www.psychopy.org/about/overview.html), NumPy, SciPy for creating and running stimulation files.

 ### Setting up the connection
+More information can be found in the mBrainTrain user manual (see [user manual](https://mbraintrain.com/wp-content/uploads/2016/08/SMARTING-User-Manual.pdf)).

 #### Setting up the Bluetooth connection:
 Insert Bluetooth dongle and open "BlueSoleil Space".
 Connect to the smarting device by right clicking on the question mark (the dongle can only be matched with a specific EEG amplifier) and choose "Connect to Bluetooth seriel port (COMX)".
 Make a note of the seriel port number (e.g. "COM6" as in the below figure).
 Disconnect the serial port by first right clicking on the question mark and choose "Disconnect Bluetooth serial port (COM6)".

 #### Using SmartingStreamer for impedance measurements
 Open the Smarting Streamer and click connect.
 Choose the correct seriel port and press the orange connect button.
 Start by clicking "Measure impedence on ref" and click "start streaming signals".
 Fill gell into the ground electrode and the reference electrode and see the color of the reference channel change from red to green.
 Click "stop streaming signals" and choose "Measure impedance" and "Select Channels" followed by "start streaming signals".
 When the electrodes have changed from red to green you are ready to view the EEG signal (click "show signals").
 There will be an artefact from the impedance measurement if you have not changed to "No impendance measurement".